Catapulting into Causal Calculus

 Intro

-I’ve been wanting to learn Causal Inference (CI) / Causal Modeling (causal inference) “properly” ever since I asked for Judea Pearl’s bestselling The Book of Why [2] for Christmas in 2019.
-It’s a great read, but it hides any actual computation by merely mentioning the mystical “do calculus”.
-Pearl offers details on that in his textbook [3], but I want get up to speed faster, so I’ve been reading and watching other treatments [4] [5] [6] [7] [8] [9] [10], which most often are either “slow” or quickly throw up what I call the “Wall of Math.”1
+I’ve been wanting to learn Causal Modeling, aka Causal Inference, “properly” ever since I asked for Judea Pearl’s bestselling The Book of Why [2] for Christmas in 2019.
+It’s a great read, but it hides any actual computation by merely mentioning the mystical “do-calculus”.
+Pearl offers details on that in his textbook [3], but I want to get up to speed faster, so I’ve been reading and watching other treatments [4] [5] [6] [7] [8] [9] [10], which most often are either “slow” or quickly throw up what I call the “Wall of Math.”1

 In this post, we’re going to catapult straight over that wall — starting immediately with code and calculation, “do-”ing the “do-”calculus, introducing definitions and proofs only when we actually need them.
 We’re going to focus learning how to “do the do-”.